alexqfredrickson/notes/aws/aws.md

 Redshift is designed for OLAP processing (by contrast, RDS is designed for more traditional OLTP processing).

 Redshift uses four KMS keys: (1) an AES-256 data encryption key, (2) a database key, (3) a cluster key, and (4) a root key.

+### SNS

+AWS SNS (Simple Notification Service) delivers messages asynchronously from "publishers", to "topics", to "subscribers".
+Subscribers are services like Kinesis Data Firehose, SQS, Lambda, HTTP, email, mobile push notifications, and SMS (text).

+An "SNS topic" is a communication channel between a publisher and subscriber.
+Topics can group multiple endpoints.
+Once a message is published to a topic, it cannot be deleted.

+SNS subscribers receive all messages published to topics, or they can filter them depending on its policy.

+SNS is associated with AWS KMS.

+### SQS

+AWS SQS (Simple Queue Service) is a queueing service allowing you to integrate and decouple distributed software systems and components.

+SQS queues can be "standard", guaranteeing that messages are queued at-least-once, or "FIFO" (first-in, first-out) - which guarantees that messages are send exactly-once.

+In general, producers send messages to queues, which are consumed, triggering a "visibility timeout period".
+The message is then deleted from the queue during the visibility timeout period.
+Messages stay in a queue for up to 4 days by-default.
+They can be configured to stay in a queue for 60 seconds to 14 days.

+Once a message is sent to an SQS queue, it can be received and deleted.
+Messages are not automatically deleted after retrieval - you have to be explicit.

 ## General Concepts